SilkRose/Pony/stories/scrap-story/scrap-story.md

 Oxide smiled.
 "My name's Oxide.
 I'd be more than glad to take them off your hooves, I'll make sure they get put to use or recycled."

-"thank you, I'll go get them for you."
-Horseshoe dissapeared into her house for a few moments and returned with a box of old horseshoes.
+"Thank you, I'll go get them for you."
+Horseshoe disappeared into her house for a few moments and returned with a box of old horseshoes.
 Oxide levitated them from her and placed them in the back of her scrap wagon, behind the wood stove.

 Horseshoe said, "I got one more box for you, one sec," before going back inside.
 She came out again moments later and Oxide placed this box behind the first.